EightEFI/Digitraffic-road-conditions/README.md

 ### 🌡 Road Weather Stations / Tiesääasemat
 - **Live Measurements**: Air, road-surface and ground temperatures, dew point, humidity, wind, precipitation, visibility, and more
+- **Smart Entity Management**: Only 11 essential sensors enabled by default - enable additional sensors as needed
 - **Dynamic Sensors**: Entities appear only for measurements the station actually reports, with new sensors added automatically when new data streams become active
-- **Textual States**: Weather descriptions, precipitation forms, warnings and road-condition codes rendered in Finnish or English based on integration language
+- **Textual States**: Weather descriptions (WMO codes), precipitation forms, warnings and road-condition codes rendered in Finnish or English based on integration language
+- **212 Translated Datapoints**: All measurement types have proper Finnish and English translations

 ### ⚙️ Integration Features
 - **Multi-language UI**: Choose between Finnish and English during setup